sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/device_driver_intro.md

 In line with the goals stated above this guide therefore focuses on the porting of drivers from U-boot to seL4.

 The following sections describe the creation of an extensible library for seL4 allowing U-Boot device drivers to function under seL4 with either minimal or no modifications.
-As an example of its usage the library provides an extensive set of device drivers for the Avnet MaaXBoard (support for USB, Ethernet, MMC/SD, I<sup>2</sup>C, GPIO, Clock and SPI devices).
+As an example of its usage the library provides an extensive set of device drivers for the Avnet MaaXBoard (support for USB, Ethernet, MMC/SD, I<sup>2</sup>C, GPIO, IOMUX, Clock and SPI devices).
 Guidance on the extension of this library to support other platforms and devices is also provided.